-Our lab’s research interests generally revolve around two major themes within the fields of social and cognitive psychology.
-One focuses on the cognitive mechanisms through which people make meaningful sense of themselves and their social world.
-Using conceptual metaphor theory as a framework, we investigate how people use metaphors at a conceptual level (and not merely a linguistic level) to understand abstract aspects of their social world (e.g., authenticity) in terms of dissimilar, relatively more concrete concepts (e.g., physical expansion).
+Our lab’s research interests center on two questions with relevance to social and cognitive psychology.
+One addresses the cognitive mechanisms through which people make meaningful sense of themselves and their social world.
+Using conceptual metaphor theory as a framework, we investigate how people use metaphors at a conceptual level to understand abstract concepts (e.g., authenticity) in terms of dissimilar, relatively more concrete concepts (e.g., physical expansion).
 Several published findings to date point to metaphoric influences on self-perceptions, consumer decision making, and health intentions, among other outcomes.
 Findings also reveal effects of theoretically-specified moderating and mediating variables.

-The second line of research focuses on the psychological roots of human motivation.
+The second major question addresses the psychological roots of human motivation.
 Inspired by perspectives in experimental existential psychology, particularly terror management theory and attachment theory, we investigate how deep-seated existential concerns fuel people's efforts to project meaning onto the social stimuli and their personal experiences.
 Findings to date demonstrate the integral role of existential concerns in various aspects of social behavior, from person perception to academic achievement.

 Landau, Mark J., (Principal), Cognitive and emotional processes of metaphoric cancer communications., R01 CA185378, NIH / National Cancer Institute (R01), $1,400,000, (01/01/2014 - 12/31/2018) .
 Federal.
 Status: Funded.